arashsm79/stm-liquid-climb/README.md

 # STM Liquid Climb
-> A platformer game implemented in C using STM32 HAL library and drawn on character LCD
+> A platformer game implemented in C using STM32 HAL library.
+The game was designed and tested on an STM32F303 microcontroller using a character LCD.

 * [Introduction](#Introduction)
 * [Game Flow and Screenshots](#Game-Flow-and-Screenshots)